PhoebeIvana/cloud20-uas/README.md

 - TCP, set the destination CIDR to `0.0.0.0/0`, allowing the VM to connect with any IP over TCP, such as SSH, HTTP, etc.
   ![Image](https://ik.imagekit.io/livxgezjhg/messageImage_1747814829125.jpg?updatedAt=1747856879630)

-# Setup the Port Forwarding
+# Step 11: Setup the Port Forwarding

 On this step, we want to allow external access towards the services inside our VM, therefore we should go to `Network`-> `Public IP Addresses` -> `Port Fowarding`.
 Here, we are adding a rule to forward all the TCP ports from public IP to VM's internal IP (for security purposes).
 ![Image](https://ik.imagekit.io/livxgezjhg/messageImage_1747814941649.jpg?updatedAt=1747857343440)

-# Setup the Firewall
+# Step 12: Setup the Firewall

 On this step, we want to allow SSH and HTTP/web server access, and therefore we defined the following rules:
 ![Image](https://ik.imagekit.io/livxgezjhg/messageImage_1747815006688.jpg?updatedAt=1747858089238)